-Since the scheme was launched, more than 6000 students have worked with schools to:
+Students into Schools is the University of Leeds’ school placement programme.
+Since the scheme was launched, more than 6,000 students have worked with local state schools to:

 The programme is managed in two complementary strands:

-Schools can also access Leeds University Union student societies as part of our societies into schools volunteering offer.
+Societies into Schools volunteering sees student societies from Leeds University Union (LUU) bring their passion and excitement into local schools, running assemblies, workshops and extra-curricular activities.
 These range from sustainability to entrepreneurship, from languages to music workshops and sports after school clubs.

 If you would like to be involved with the programme, have any questions, or have a specific project that you would like to collaborate on then please complete our Students into Schools form or email the Students into Schools team at email@example.com.